 In our article about illustration potential in user interfaces we have already mentioned mascots and characters providing some general ideas how their implementation can improve UI concept as well as become the foundation for solid and strong branding.
 So, today let’s analyze in more detail what are the advantages and secrets of mascot magic and when they are applicable.

 The essence of a mascot

 Mascots are images, usually personified, which in most cases represent the brand, product or service identity and therefore become its symbolic convention via all the application or website as well as the branded items and promotional activities.

 Mascot becomes the element of identity and inter-connector between the user and the product.
-In many cases, mascot is the basic element of communication and interaction, therefore in different states it can become the basic way to deliver the message to the user.
+In many cases, a mascot is the basic element of communication and interaction, therefore in different states, it can become the basic way to deliver the message to the user.

 Advantages of mascots

 Let’s see what are the important practical advantages of mascots applied in branding and content strategy.

 People tend to remember substantial and actual images much longer than abstract ones and characters reflecting human-like features are the favorites in this technique.
 No doubt, it can have a significant influence on the level of brand awareness.